-Unlike the Diploma, which gives a broad view of a sector, Apprenticeships prepare students for specific occupations.
+Unlike the Diploma, which gives a broad view of a sector, Apprenticeships lead towards specific occupations.

-Apprenticeships are becoming an increasingly significant option for young people who know what route they want to take.
+The option is becoming an increasingly significant option for young people who know what route they want to take.

 An Apprenticeship combines paid work with on-the-job training, qualifications and progression.